-- the continuing construction of the manufacturing facility in Israel during 2005 of which portions remained unfinished during 2006.
-Part of buildings and certain equipment were utilized for commercial production beginning in the first quarter of 2006; - · the acquisition of additional production and packaging equipment; and - the upgrade of our information technology systems.
+- The continuing construction of the manufacturing facility in Israel during 2004 and 2005.
+Portions remained unfinished during 2006.
+Part of buildings and certain equipment were utilized for commercial production beginning in the first quarter of 2006; - the acquisition of the NJ Distribution Center during the first quarter of 2004; - the acquisition of additional production and packaging equipment; and - the upgrade of our information technology systems.

-For a detailed presentation of our property, plant and equipment, see Note 6 to our consolidated financial statements included elsewhere in this 2007 Annual Report.
+For a detailed presentation of our property, plant and equipment, see Note 6 to our consolidated financial statements included elsewhere in this 2006 Annual Report.
 Also see Item 4.D - "Property, Plant and Equipment."